Maestro-111/Project_Real/docs/evaluationDesign.md

 A delta(price difference) is calculated for each of the following:

-- Community baseline to city baseline
+- Community baseline to the city baseline
-- Type of building baseline to city baseline
+- Type of building baseline to the city baseline
+- Each feature value to the feature baseline in the city level: [Feature list](#feature-list)
-- Each feature value to the feature baseline: [Feature list](#feature-list)
+- Each feature value to the feature baseline on the type of building in city level: [Feature list](#feature-list)

 Every community, type of building will be assigned a numeric value based on its delta on thousand dollars.
 For features with discrete values, feature value will be mapped to a new numeric value based on its delta on thousand dollars.
 The new numeric value will be used to replace the original value in the data.
 For example, if the delta of a feature value is 2 and average value is 1.5, the feature delta for value 2 is 5 thousand dollars, the mapping ratio will be 5/(2-1.5) = 5/0.5 = 10.
 The new numeric value will be (2-1.5)\*10 = 5.
 The ratio will be the average of all the delta of the training set for the feature value.